-Closed captions make your videos and eLearning courses more accessible for the deaf or hard-of-hearing audiences/learners.
+Closed captions make videos and eLearning courses more accessible for the deaf or hard-of-hearing audiences/learners.
 In this tutorial, you’ll learn how to add closed captions in ActivePresenter.

 Adding Closed Captions